 So, come on up on my front porch and make yourself comfortable as I offer you a cup of tea and some of Brian’s homemade chocolate chip cookies and let’s chat for awhile.

-Tomorrow is forecast to be Much Cooler than today.
+Today is forecast to be Much Warmer than yesterday.

 High 85°/Low 62°